Türkiye winds down quake rescue as Blinken pledges fresh US aid

 "This is going to be a long-term effort.
 It's going to take a massive effort to rebuild but we're committed to supporting that effort," he said.

-Washington had now contributed US$185 million in assistance to Türkiye and Syria, he added.
+Washington has now contributed US$185 million in assistance to Türkiye and Syria, he added.

 The trip had been planned before the earthquake, the worst natural disaster to hit Türkiye in its post-Ottoman history.